Atlas: Role Bias

 Cluster grid

 This is where the Atlas gets sharp.
-The reader recognizes the pattern, then understands why a good role may be the wrong first move.
+The reader recognizes the pattern, then understands why a good role may still be the wrong first move.

 Symptoms